kdoore/CS2335-Gitbook/project-1-game-controller.md

     scoreText = GameObject.Find("ScoreText").GetComponent<Text>();
     gameOverText = GameObject.Find("GameOverText").GetComponent<Text>();

-     //other code in Start()
+     //other code in Start(), not shown here
     }
 ```
 **Modify:** We'll be modifying the Text GameObjects, specifically, we'll modify the `text` field of the Text Component, which must be formatted as a String in our code.
+This code will be located along with other code in the

     ```java
     //This code shows how to set the text field of the scoreText Text Component, we're setting a string value by using quotes, then we use + score to concatenate the current value of the score variable so it's displayed after the word "Score: "

+     public void StartGame( ){
+     score = 0;
      scoreText.text = "Score: " + score;

+     //other code in StartGame(), not shown here
+     }
      ```

 ###GameObjects - SetActive( );